Houston Defective Products Attorney

 The Difference Between Product Liability Law & Personal Injury Law

 While the law of negligence says that a person or company is only responsible if it didn’t use ordinary care under the circumstances, such as when a driver hurts someone for not keeping a proper lookout under the circumstances.
-Thus, a drive of a car is never held legally responsible unless he failed to use ordinary care at the time of the injuries.
+Thus, a driver of a car is never held legally responsible unless he failed to use ordinary care at the time of the injuries.
 The law of product liability is different because we expect and have the right to rely upon manufacturers to make safe products.
 So, the law of product liability encourages manufacturers to make safe products.

 That is why “strict liability” or liability without fault applies to a manufacturer.
 Simply, they owe money to compensate persons anytime someone is harmed by one of their defective and unreasonably dangerous products.
 The law applies to any product that is sold or leased into the market place.
 The manufacturer can be held responsible even if the product was given or passed onto you by a friend.